Pataree/DataScience/README.md

 First approach

+After collecting data from APIs, I store the data into the Amazon Web Service (AWS) Database RDS

+Each time, I need data, I will query the database instead of getting it from APIs again.

-I with be getting the %return from each shares vesus the semi conductor ETF.
+I then use the semi conductor ETF as benmark, by getting the % return from each shares vesus ETF.

-At the end, I can tell which shares I should be purchased
+At the end, I can tell which shares I should be purchased to reduce the risk but still getting decent return.

 However it does not answer me if I want to know how much each shares are going to be worth, let's say in a year time.

 Second approach

-I rewrote the whole set, and now getting live data streamed directly from the APIs for financial data
+I rewrote the code, and now getting live data streamed directly from the APIs for financial data.

-I think re-wrote a class so it can be re-useable and re-called mulitple times
+I re-wrote code into a class so it can be re-useable and re-called mulitple times

-I will not used ETFs as benchmark but will considered it as another stock instead
+I will not used ETFs as benchmark but considered semi conductor ETFs to be just like any another stock instead

 I use the Yahoo Finance - 1 yr target est as my benchmark